-The AEC-BOX-10 and AEC-BOX-20 have a VITC reader which uses a proprietary chip to read VITC from the video signal present at the "VITC IN" BNC's.
-The VITC reader also filters out noise, and includes automatic level sensing circuits to compensate for input levels other than the nominal 1Vpp.
+The AEC-BOX's VITC reader uses a proprietary chip to read VITC from the video signal present at the "VITC IN" BNC's.
+It also filters out noise, and includes automatic level sensing circuits to compensate for input levels other than the nominal 1Vpp.

 The VITC signal is usually present on two nonadjacent lines (for redundancy) in each vertical interval.
 Lines 10-20 are normally used with NTSC, and lines 6-22 are normally used with PAL.
 The box needs to be in the SMPTE/NTSC mode to read VITC from NTSC video signals, and needs to be in the EBU/PAL mode to read VITC from PAL video signals.
-Effective with software revision "D1" in September 1993, the box automatically detects whether NTSC/SMPTE or PAL/EBU type VITC is present.
-The box mode may also be changed via BINARY POLLED mode serial commands (see page 27).
+Effective with software revision "D1" in October 1993, the box automatically detects whether NTSC/SMPTE or PAL/EBU type VITC is present.
+The box mode may also be changed via BINARY POLLED mode serial commands (see page 28).

 The VITC reader needs to know which lines have VITC on them.
 When the power is first turned on (or if the box resets itself) the box reads default line numbers from the EPROM.
 You can change these EPROM default numbers by modifying the EPROM (see page 18).
-You can also change the line numbers via the BINARY POLLED mode (see page 27).
+You can also change the line numbers via the POLLED BINARY mode (see page 28).